European Leaders and Ukraine Discuss Peace Talks Amid Russian Control

 Let it be divided up as it is.
 It is already divided now, said Trump.

-They can negotiate about something later.
+They can negotiate something later.

 Conflicting messages

-Therefore, Ukraine must be given the strongest possible position in the negotiations and in a future ceasefire, they emphasize, and promise continued measures to increase the pressure on Putin.
+Therefore, Ukraine must be given the strongest possible position in the negotiations and in a future ceasefire, they emphasize, and promise continued measures to increase pressure on Putin.

 The following leaders have signed the European and Ukrainian response:

-Ukraine's president Volodymyr Zelenskyj
+Ukraine's President Volodymyr Zelenskyj

-France's president Emmanuel Macron
+France's President Emmanuel Macron

-Germany's chancellor Friedrich Merz
+Germany's Chancellor Friedrich Merz

-Italy's prime minister Giorgia Meloni
+Italy's Prime Minister Giorgia Meloni

-The UK's prime minister Keir Starmer
+UK's Prime Minister Keir Starmer

-Poland's prime minister Donald Tusk
+Poland's Prime Minister Donald Tusk

-The European Commission's president Ursula von der Leyen
+European Commission President Ursula von der Leyen

-The EU Council's president António Costa
+EU Council President António Costa

-Denmark's prime minister Mette Frederiksen
+Denmark's Prime Minister Mette Frederiksen

-Finland's president Alexander Stubb
+Finland's President Alexander Stubb

-Norway's prime minister Jonas Gahr Støre
+Norway's Prime Minister Jonas Gahr Støre

 Loading related articles...